DNP and PhD: How they differ and complement each other

 The PhD is a research-focused degree.
 Nurses who pursue this degree ultimately generate new knowledge through systematic investigation and advance the science of nursing.
 This is the nurse who uses statistics, data analysis and scientific theory to advance the entire nursing profession, who may also teach at the university level and mentor other nursing scholars.
 So, while a PhD discovers new knowledge in an academic setting, a DNP puts that knowledge into practice in the clinical environment.
 Both doctorally prepared nurses provide clinical expertise and serve as valued educators.

 The UC Davis PhD program prepares graduates as leaders in health care, health policy and education and research at the university level to:

 - Influence and implement policy

 Doctoral students take core courses plus electives and must complete a dissertation.
 The doctoral program is a four-year program and requires full-time enrollment.
 Core courses are offered fall, winter and spring quarters (not summer) on the UC Davis Sacramento campus.
 Learn more about the PhD program on our website.

 If your career goals are in the direction of discovering knowledge through research, a PhD provides the education to conduct research.
 If your aspiration is to serve as a family nurse practitioner or other provider, then a DNP prepares one for those advanced practice roles.
+View a table comparing three advanced nursing degree programs.
 You can also read more about the two doctoral programs on the American Association of Colleges of Nursing website.